vasilzhigilei/TREE_CUDA/README.md

 # GPUTreeMiner
+You may find the original code at [Elaheh Sadredini's github repo](https://github.com/elaheh-sadredini/gpuTreeMiner).

 BFS implementation of frequent subtree mining on the GPU.
 It uses shared memory for the generated subtree candidates.
 GPUTreeMiner provides pruning huristics and both weighted (counts a candidate subtree multiple times in a tree) and unique_count options (counts a candidate subtree once in a tree).